skimpax/fbxosctrl/README.md

   --version     show program's version number and exit -v            verbose mode
-  -j            simply print Freebox Server reponse in JSON format --regapp      register this app to FreeboxOS and save result in
+  -j            simply print Freebox Server reponse in JSON format -c CONF_PATH  path where to store/retrieve this app configuration files
+                (default: local directory)
+  --regapp      register this app to FreeboxOS and save result in
                 configuration file (to be executed only once) --wrstatus    get FreeboxOS current Wifi Radio status